FelidaeFundConservation/wildepod.org/README.md

 This should have things running on `localhost:8000` and use a local sqlite db

 ### Initalize some data - hacky version
-1. Download the "active camera data" & "Camera inventory" sheets from the metadata collection spreadsheet
+1. Download the "active camera data" & "Camera inventory" sheets from the Slack channel
 2. Alter lines 7-10 of `scratch/load.py` file accordingly depending on where the downloaded files are saved
 3. Run `python manage.py shell --settings=config.settings.local < scratch/load.py`